 Since we primarily work on network and graphical data, it is of utmost importance to consider problems with a strong network effect or intereference.
 This is especially crucial in developing methodologies for statistical tests.
 The usual assumptions of A/B testing breaks in such conditions and we focus on developing techniques that can give us accurate estimates of causal effect even in the presence of interference in dense large networks.

 - OASIS: We introduce OASIS, a mechanism for A/B testing in dense large-scale networks.
 We design an approximate randomized controlled experiment by solving an optimization problem and then apply an importance sampling adjustment to correct in bias in order to estimate the causal effect.
-(Preprint)
+(NeurIPS 2020 Spotlight)

 - Heterogenous Causal Effects: We derive a framework to personalize and optimize of decision parameters in web-based systems via heterogenous causal effects.
 We are able to show that by capturing the heterogenous member behavior we can drastical improve the overall metrics for a large-scale AI system.
 (Preprint)